No767/Rin-Docs/docs/branches.md

 # Release Target

-Currently, I (the project lead maintainer) don't have a place to host the bot.
-Though Rin has a docker image only accessible to me that has everything (including env vars and api keys), I am currently working on something in order to get this up and running for production use.
 Rin is fairly close to V1 Release.
-V0 is currently development/semi-stable releases of Rin, and V1 will be LTS and for production use
+V0 is currently development/semi-stable releases of Rin, and V1 will be LTS and for production use.
+Rin will be hosted on Azure, and will be running nearly 24/7 unless it's for code changes or maintenance.
+Rin has still some work left for me to finish, and that's going to take time.
+The plan is to fully release it around the hoilday season, but with the idea of new features being added, this may be pushed back.